 It was a fantastic experience and would recommend it to anyone!”

-What led you into an interest in fitness?
+What led you to an interest in fitness?

 “It all happened when I discovered Cross Fit.
 I have always been naturally quite active but never found a sport that I was interested in to stick with.
 When I started doing Cross Fit, I really enjoyed the variety of it.

-Cross Fit peaked my interest of understanding of how the body moves and what I needed to do to train.
+Cross Fit piqued my interest in understanding how the body moves and what I needed to do to train.
 My interest grew and I thought it would be interesting to be able to coach other people and help others with their own fitness journey.